 - Since the operator is intended to run on batteries, control of the load is important.
 Gates that move easily and do not bind will drain less energy from the battery, preserving capacity for more cycles during a power failure. - Be certain to observe polarity when connecting the batteries or adding accessories.
 Reversed polarity may result in a non-functional operator or damage to a component.
 Red (+) is positive and black (-) is negative.
 If shorted, the batteries will generate a very high current.
-The batteries are connected in a series circuit: Join the positive (+) terminal from one battery to the negative (-) terminal of the next battery. - When the operator is not in use, and no AC power is connected, be sure to shut off the DC switch, and unplug the red battery wire from it.
-This will prevent the batteries from slowly discharging over time.
-Batteries have a finite life.
-As the batteries age, they will lose some of their capacity to store energy.
-If the total amount of back-up capacity is critical, plan to replace the batteries after two years of use.
-Properly dispose of or recycle used batteries.
+The batteries are connected in a series circuit: Join the positive (+) terminal from one battery to the negative (-) terminal of the next battery. - Batteries have a finite life and age more quickly when exposed to temperatures above 80°F (27°C).
+Battery temperatures above 104°F (40°C) are damaging and significantly shorten battery life. - As the batteries age, they will progressively lose their capacity to store energy.
+If the total amount of back up capacity is critical, plan to replace the batteries after two years of use especially in hot climates.
+Properly discard used batteries.
 Refer to Hazardous Materials and Proper Disposal.